Your Guide to Moving to Jacksonville

 If you’re on the job hunt in the area, it’s important to note that some of the top employers in the area include Bank of America, Amazon, Wells Fargo, Aetna, and Northrop Grumman.
 The city is also home to five Fortune 500 companies.

 What do I need to know about education in Jacksonville?

-Jacksonville’s Duval County Public Schools (DCPS) is the 20th largest public school system in the U.S, with more than 128,000 students across 190 schools.
+Jacksonville’s Duval County Public Schools (DCPS) is one of the largest public school systems in the U.S, with more than 129,000 students across 190 schools.
 While school assignments are location-based, DCPS offers a school choice lottery for magnet and special transfers.

 Jacksonville also offers 35 charter schools, 171 private schools, and 20 higher education institutions.
 The University of North Florida is ranked as the number one university in metropolitan Jacksonville.

 According to NeighborhoodScout, the top three safest areas in Jacksonville are near the south and southeast portion of the city.
 The site, which aggregates crime data from thousands of local law enforcement agencies, says the suburb of Greenfield and the neighborhoods surrounding the cross streets of Greenland Road / Tierra Verde Lane and Allegheny Road / Mayfield Avenue are the safest in the city.